learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 $ echo 'foo 314' | rg -o '\d{2,5}?'
 31

-$ echo 'that is quite a fabricated tale' | rg -o 't.*a' that is quite a fabricated ta
 $ echo 'that is quite a fabricated tale' | rg -o 't.*?a' tha t is quite a